 More concretely, if you are not sure of recreating an adult forest behind the one you want to cut,

 In France, we plant very little.
-We favor natural regeneration which consists of accompanying natural sowing with seeds that have fallen from trees on the ground.
+We prefer natural regeneration which consists of accompanying natural sowing with seeds that have fallen from trees on the ground.
 When we have a carpet of young shoots on the ground that seems dense enough, we cut the trees above to start a new cycle.
-In some cases, we have to resort to artificial planting: we first cut down all the large trees before installing young plants raised in nurseries.
+In some cases, we are forced to resort to artificial planting: we first cut down all the large trees before installing young plants raised in nurseries.

 Quark is committed to the development of sustainable forests

 At Quark we are committed to sustainable solutions.
 Our strategy of local and sustainable production is at the heart of the creation of our Pegboards.
-At Quark, our development strategy contributes to the creating an environmentally friendly and inclusive society.
+At Quark, our development strategy contributes to the creation of an environmentally responsible and inclusive society.

 We only source wood from sustainably managed forests.
 Our production line is not PEFC certified due to the cost of obtaining the certificate.
 Nevertheless, we attribute the greatest importance to the origin of our raw materials.
 We are therefore studying all the possibilities at our disposal to integrate circular economy materials into our production line.